-The Kickstarter campaign for Mutant League Football, a revival of EA's Mutant Football League led by the series' original designer, closed out yesterday having made less than 20 percent of its $750,000 crowdfunding goal, according to the campaign page.
+The Kickstarter campaign for Mutant Football League, a revival of EA's Mutant League Football led by the series' original designer, closed out yesterday having made less than 20 percent of its $750,000 crowdfunding goal, according to the campaign page.

 "Sad day for sure but want you all to know we're not going to give up on Mutant Football," he wrote.
 "We're going to keep fighting to get this game to market.
 Here's what's going to happen over the next couple of months."